jiamingmao/data-analysis/Assignments/Homework.md

 - Implement a method using simulated data
 - Analyze real data

-For sources of data, see [here](https://jiamingmao.github.io/data-analysis/Resources/#miscellaneous).
+For sources of data, see, for example, [here](https://jiamingmao.github.io/data-analysis/Resources/#miscellaneous) and [here](https://github.com/jiamingmao/data-analysis/tree/master/Materials/Data).
 You are also encouraged to use the data you are using in your own research.

 You **must** include your code with your report.